You want smart political talk without the meltdowns?

 We are supposed to be the land of the free and the home of the brave.

-Um, and this is driving me nuts.
+And this is driving me nuts.

-America has been taken advantage of by many of our closest allies, which while I will go into great detail and specificity, and we seem like a bunch of gutless, spineless cowards because finally you got a president that actually thinks out of the box.
+And we seem like a bunch of gutless, spineless cowards because finally you've got a president that actually thinks out of the box.

-He is not myopic, and he is demanding a very simple principle be applied from allied countries, other countries as well, and that is free and fair trade.
+And he is demanding a very simple principle be applied from allied countries, other countries as well.

 That's another part of the equation that people refuse to even acknowledge.

-And it's it's working on a uh dramatically.
+And it's working on a dramatically.

-The reaction, the response, the amount of money invested is now over four trillion dollars in committed monies to be invested in this country that will create high-paying career jobs for Americans, other countries, and I will go into detail, they are now uh deciding to reduce or eliminate their tariffs against our country as a result of Donald Trump's measures.
+The reaction, the response, the amount of money invested is now over $4 trillion in committed monies to be invested in this country that will create high-paying career jobs for Americans.

-That means we're gonna be saving money at a very high level, and Americans will have more job opportunities with higher pay grades than they ever imagined, and that's good for the American people on every level.
+That means we're going to be saving money at a very high level, and Americans will have more job opportunities with higher pay grades than they ever imagined.

-But they but they might get mad and everything, and I don't want them to get mad at us.
+And I don't want them to get mad at us.

 I mean, when have we become so spineless?

-There have been there have been tariffs that have been applied to American industry, American farmers, American agriculture that have been going on for decades, but this institutionalized thinking, groupthink, brainwashing even of the American people.
+There have been tariffs that have been applied to American industry, American farmers, American agriculture that have been going on for decades.

-Oh no, we don't want to rock the boat.
+Oh, no, we don't want to rock the boat.

-We don't want to make them mat.
+We don't want to make them mad.

 We don't want to get them upset.

-Um it's about time we demand the respect that we deserve.
+It's about time we demand the respect that we deserve.

 It's really that simple.